 GEOL 3090, Developing Scientific Writing Skills, 3 credits.
 Developed.
 Promotes scientific writing and communication skills by reading scientific papers, writing and revising, and peer review.
 Satisfies the Arts & Sciences upper-division core curriculum writing requirement.

-GEOL 4215/5215, Geochronology and Thermochronology, 3 credits.
+GEOL 4215/5215, Geochronology and Thermochronology, 2 or 3 credits.
 Developed.
 Provides an overview of geochronologic and thermochronologic methods used to constrain tectonic, magmatic, metamorphic, sedimentary, and geomorphic processes.
 Mix of lecture and discussion.

-GEOL 5700, Graduate Writing, 2 credits.
+GEOL 5003, Graduate Writing, 2 credits.
 Developed in S18 in response to graduate student demand.
 Aimed at improving writing, editing, and reviewing skills, while meeting student writing goals.
 Discussion of materials about effective writing, along with peer-editing of text that students are producing for their graduate research endeavors.
+I teach this class every fall semester.